Below are some frequently asked questions. Please call one of our locations to get more information if it is not provided below.

 Our massage services in Burnaby and Vancouver are covered by most private insurance companies.
 We offer direct billing to most third party insurance companies.
 We also accept MSP, ICBC and WCB.

 Yes.
 Our physiotherapists are trained and equipped to provide physical strengthening and functional rehabilitation exercises to help you return to life, work and sport.
 You won’t simply be hooked up to a machine and left alone.
-Active rehab for ICBC cases are often performed by kinesiologists and unfortunately we do not currently provide this service.
+Active rehab for ICBC cases are often performed by kinesiologists, if you go to our services page, and click Kinesiology, you can book in with a kinesiologist at any of our three locations!

 Yes.
 Our physiotherapists have sports backgrounds and are well equipped to assess sport injuries and help you return to sport, reduce injury risk and improve your performance.